-Birmingham Institute of Art and Design is offering a loyalty bursary of up to 10 per cent off the published postgraduate 2014/15 full-time fees.
+Birmingham City University is offering a loyalty bursary of up to a maximum of 10 per cent off the published postgraduate and research degree 2014/15 full-time fees.
 Students entering a part-time option of a course may be offered up to 50 per cent of the equivalent full-time bursary.
-All applicants must meet the criteria set out below:

-- You must be progressing without interruption directly from your undergraduate degree to a BIAD postgraduate course (Graduate Diplomas are not eligible for this award).
+- You must be progressing without interruption directly from your undergraduate degree to an art and design postgraduate course (Graduate Diplomas are not eligible for this award).

 - You must have a Home or EU fee status.

-- You must have met all of the course requirements and hold an unconditional offer for the BIAD postgraduate course for which you are applying to enter in September 2014.
+- You must have met all of the course requirements and hold an unconditional offer for the art and design postgraduate course for which you are applying to enter in September 2014.

 - If you subsequently withdraw from or interrupt your course you may have to pay back the bursary awarded.